qlik-oss/core-website/docs/docs/tutorials/hello-visualization.md

 1. Run the application.

     Run the following command from a command shell:
     For line chart

     ```bash
     npm run line-chart
     ```
     For Scatter plot
     ```bash
     npm run scatter-plot
     ```

     This command runs the application, which contains information on where to fetch the data and which data to load.
     This information is then used to create and populate a session app.

 1. Open the visualization in a browser.

-    Open a browse and navigate to [http://localhost:8080](http://localhost:8080) to view the data in visualization.
+    Open a browse and navigate to [http://localhost:8080](http://localhost:8080) to view the data in a visualization.

     If the application runs successfully,
     you will see that the visualization is deployed to localhost:8080